stevedonovan/gentle-intro/readme.md

 other platforms.

 The main thing is knowing how to edit, compile and run Rust programs.
-You must learn to program with your _fingers_; type in the code yourself, and learn to rearrange things efficiently with your editor.
+You learn to program with your _fingers_; type in the code yourself, and learn to rearrange things efficiently with your editor.

 Zed Shaw's [advice](https://learnpythonthehardway.org/book/intro.html) about learning to program in Python remains good, whatever the language.
 He says learning to program is like learning a musical instrument - the secret is practice and persistence.
-There's also good advice from Yogo and the soft martial arts like Tai Chi;
+There's also good advice from Yoga and the soft martial arts like Tai Chi;
-feel the strain, but don't overstrain.
+feel the strain, but don't over-strain.
 You are not building dumb muscle here.

 ## Hello, World!